 Before I get into the nuts and bolts of this review I want to give you my overall point of view about this Grow Tent kit.

-I highly recommend this product for anyone looking to get into growing cannabis.
+I highly recommend the Mars Hydro Grow Tent Kit for anyone looking to get into growing cannabis.
 It is exceptionally well made and comes with nearly all the additional accessories every grower needs.

-This is the perfect setup, especially if you are a new grower.
-Another plus is, you purchase this tent kit directly from the manufacturer.
+This is a very good setup, especially if you are a new grower.

 OK, now on to the details of why I like this product so much.